Nonreciprocal Ising model

-Figure~\ref{Fig3}c shows that the phase-space trajectories become circular when approaching the phase transition line, supporting a Hopf behavior (\cite{kuramoto1984chemical}).
-Renormalization group studies based on the $\epsilon$-expansion suggest that the field theory associated with the Hopf bifurcation in a spatially extended system has the same critical exponents as the XY model~\cite{risler2004universal,risler2005universal}.
-Using finite-size scaling \cite{Avni_Extended} and setting $\tilde{K}=0.1$ we determine the critical exponents of the correlation length, susceptibility, and order parameter: $\nu=0.68\pm0.02$, $\gamma=1.33\pm0.04$, and $\beta=0.35\pm0.01$, which are in good agreement with 3D XY critical exponents~\cite{pelissetto2002critical,campostrini2001critical}, more so than with 3D Ising critical exponents~\cite{pelissetto2002critical} corresponding to the $\tilde{K}=0$ case, see Fig.~\ref{Fig3}f.
+Figure~\ref{Fig3}c shows that the phase-space trajectories become circular when approaching the phase transition line, supporting a Hopf behavior \cite{kuramoto1984chemical}.
+Renormalization group studies based on the $\epsilon$-expansion suggest that the universality class associated to the Hopf bifurcation is formally equivalent to the universality class of the ferromagnet/paramagnet transition of the XY model~\cite{risler2004universal,risler2005universal}.
+Using finite-size scaling \cite{Avni_Extended} and setting $\tilde{K}=0.1$ we determine the critical exponents of the correlation length, susceptibility, and order parameter: $\nu=0.675\pm0.005$, $\gamma=1.328\pm0.009$, and $\beta=0.347\pm0.002$, which are indeed in good agreement with 3D XY critical exponents~\cite{pelissetto2002critical,campostrini2001critical}, more so than with 3D Ising critical exponents~\cite{pelissetto2002critical} corresponding to the $\tilde{K}=0$ case, see Fig.~\ref{Fig3}f.

 For a fixed $\tilde{K}$, the critical $\tilde{J}$ separating disorder from swap depends on $\tilde{K}$, in contrast with the mean-field prediction, in which $\tilde{J}_c$ is independent of $\tilde{K}$ (Fig.~\ref{Fig1}c).
-Above some critical ${\tilde K}$ value, the phase transition loses its second-order-like nature (see $\tilde{K}\gtrsim 0.75$ region in Fig.~\ref{Fig3}d where $R$ becomes discontinuous), apparently due to scroll waves (3D analog of spiral waves)~\cite{winfree1980geometry,Winfree1984,Winfree1983a,Winfree1983b,Winfree1983c}~\cite{Avni_Extended} that destabilize the swap phase.
+Above some critical ${\tilde K}$ value, the phase transition loses its second-order-like nature (see $\tilde{K}\gtrsim 0.75$ region in Fig.~\ref{Fig3}d where $R$ becomes discontinuous), apparently due to scroll waves (3D analog of spiral waves)~\cite{winfree1980geometry,Winfree1984,Winfree1983a,Winfree1983b,Winfree1983c} that destabilize the swap phase~\cite{Avni_Extended}.
 Within the size limitations of our simulations, it is unclear what part of the swap phase is destroyed by scroll waves in the thermodynamic limit and what type of phase transition is associated with their appearance~(Fig.~\ref{Fig1}e).

 We note that with random initial conditions, the system can coarsen into long-lived scroll waves and planar waves (Fig.~\ref{Fig3}g), even when ordered initial conditions would otherwise lead to global oscillations (\cite{Avni_Extended} and Movie 3).